Eschricht/artivue/docs/guide/composables/use-base-theme.md

 const {
   // A Ref containing the current theme config theme,
+  // A ComputedRef with the full generated theme config generatedTheme,
   // A ComputedRef which tells if the current theme is dark or not isDark,
   // A function to set a new base theme.
 (It's also possible to modify `theme ref`)